pcgrosen/595g-files/README.md

 required when doing this as the `ubuntu` user.
 Be careful.
 Consider what you are doing before executing commands as root.

+## Tips

+* There is a python virtual environment set up for you with some basic tools.
+You can access it with `workon ctf`.

+* The challenges (and this README) are publicly available: github.com/pcgrosen

+* You can use `scp` to easily transfer files between your computer and server.

 ## Restrictions

 There are several restrictions in place on your servers to protect their